astonone/pawa-task/README.md

 ## 🧪 Testing

 The project includes basic unit and integration tests for both services.
-To run tests:

 ## 📄 Assignment